 Physician Assistants are health care providers who work under a licensed physician, but often will diagnose and treat patients with great autonomy and responsibility.
 They can work in primary care, medical specialties, and in hospitals, clinics and rural areas.
 Physician Assistants complete a Masters Degree.

-- Coursework and Experience are similar to requirements for medical schools, although you may need to add courses in anatomy, physiology and microbiology.
+- Coursework and Experience varies by program.
+Although you will most likely need courses in general chemistry, biology (including microbiology), anatomy, physiology and psychology.
 PA Programs will also expect you to have high number of hours of direct patient care (on average around 1500 hours) and some schools will not allow scribing to count toward those hours.
+Due to the variability in PA programs we encourage you make a foundational appointment with the PA advisor to plan your coursework and experiences.

 - Application Service: CASPA